 • The Lord moved upon me to plant again.
 So in 1989 my family and I led another church-planting team to the Medford, Oregon, area.
 There we pioneered Medford Christian Center (later renamed South Valley Church), and I pastored it for 17 years until retiring from full-time ministry at age 63 in May 2006.
 Since then I have given my ministry energies primarily to the expansion of this bible website in which you are now reading my personal testimony.
 And I occasionally do some substitute preaching and bible teaching when asked to do so by my pastor here in Oregon.

 • After nearly 38 wonderful years together, my wife Mickey went on to her reward in heaven.
 She was a woman of great faith.
 For example, after seven years without children, she had been healed miraculously by the Lord of a diagnosed infertility condition.
 After that healing, beginning in 1979 she bore us four children, who are all adults now and all actively serving the Lord.

 • God has been good to me!
 In my time as a widower He brought back into my acquaintance a widow who, with her husband then, had been part of our Alaska church in the 1970s.
 Acquaintance grew into friendship, then love, and in July 2016 Linda and I celebrated our fifth anniversary of happy marriage.
 "The blessing of the Lord, it maketh rich!"
 (Proverbs 10:22, KJV).

 • Linda and I are happily attending a wonderful local church near us: New Song Christian Fellowship in Springfield, Oregon.
-Together our family is comprised of seven grown children and their spouses (thankfully, all serving the Lord) and 24 grandchildren, two of them now married, and 9 great-grandchildren, with 3 more due for delivery in 2024.
-Four of our children and their families, including 15 of our grandchildren and all the great-grands — live near us in Oregon.
+Together our family is comprised of seven grown children and their spouses (thankfully, all serving the Lord) and 24 grandchildren, six of them now married, and 9 great-grandchildren, with 3 more due for delivery in 2024.
+Four of our children and their families — including 15 of our grandchildren and all the great-grands — live near us in Oregon.
 The other three children and their families currently live in Oklahoma, Texas, and North Carolina.